 Unfortunately, too many businesses review their books only every few months, and frankly, that’s not a great strategy.
 It gives those businesses fewer opportunities to see if things are going well or not.
 The more frequently you review your business finances, the more chances you have to find opportunities for growth.

-What financial statements should I review when I compare my plan to my actual results?
+What financial statements should I review when conducting a strategic financial analysis?

 When you’re reviewing your business financials, you’ll want to check these three key reports: